 - Scientific Knowledge

-1. Energetic Testing These methods are not tied to any particular stage of development, but are certainly included at an integral stage.
+Energetic testing methods perhpas have very traditional roots that viewed very skeptically by stage 5 under the scientific perspective.
+Energetic testing emergs again unders stage 6.
 Energetic testing includes the forms of muscle kinesiology, sway tests, dowsing with a pendulum, and electronic machines that scan frequencies.
 Energetic testing can be used to get answers to any yes or no questions and to determine what foods weaken or strengthen a person and in what amounts.
 The more specific the question the better the result.

 Strength Energetic testing can get a far broader range of answers than lab tests, especially about future results of what will work, testing the solutions.
 With muscle testing the person can feel how much something strengthens or weakens them.
 Other forms of energetic testing can be done long distance even with the person is not present, and then the result messaged to the person, enabling frequent brief monitoring and client access to a wider range of practitioners on short notice as well.